Galzai/MK32/README.md

 - Updated to ESP-IDF v4.4.
 - Migrated to CMake build system.
 - Adding Docker to avoid dependency mess.
-- Developed "CatiONE OLKB" that relies on this firmware.
+- Developed "CatiONE OLKB" that relies on this firmware (https://github.com/dungphan90/OLKBBLE.git, don't judge me yet, I will clean up this codebase "soon").
+Notice the change in the keyboard matrix and the GPIO connections.3

 ___